keu/docs/software/create-a-root-user.md

 After saving your changes, apply the configuration change.
 See [Apply a config change](apply-platform-config.md).

-You can add or remove any permissions from your root user.
-See [Customize permissions](manage-platform-users.md#customize-permissions).
+See [Customize role permissions](manage-platform-users.md#customize-role-permissions) for how to further customize role permissions.